learnscripture/learnscripture.net/docs/ftl_primer.rst

     You have 7 unread emails.

-Notice that the last option has a ``*`` next to it to indicate it is the default option if nothing else matches - this default is required.
+Notice that the last option has a ``*`` next to it to indicate it is the default option if nothing else matches.
+It is required to always have a default like this.

 In some cases, a message that in English needs to use this selector can be written correctly without a selector in another language - and the other way